In-Depth Look: Tax Credits under Inflation Reduction Act

 U.S. Code: 26 U.S. Code §45Q

-Period of availability: Facilities must be placed in service prior to 2033
+Period of availability: Facilities must be placed in service before 2033

 Stackability and limitations: